liambsulliva/kingdra-teambuilder/README.md

 ## 👋 Introduction

 This is a full-stack Pokemon Teambuilder I am currently building.
 I started this project because I was building a little teambuilder for a pokemon draft league for my friends (think fantasy football if it was pokemon).
 It morphed into something else entirely, when I realized that a lot of the pokemon teambuilders on the market had pretty terrible UIs and lacked the ability to actually set moves and stats, unless you are using something like Pokemon Showdown.
-There is also a crucial lack of a tool that does Casual and Competitive teams at the same time.
+There is also a crucial lack of a tool that can create both casual and competitive teams in the same place.
 I hope to build this application into a tool that can do both, and adapt to the user's preferences at any given moment.

 ## 💻 Demo